ndrean/z-html/README.md

     - head ?

   - main.zig (demo ?
 TODO:
-    - stral fetch from internet
+    - URL fetch from internet
     - build from chunks
     - search for id attributes
     - develop stats on document with search)